OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 2. All database changes and code changes are made on that branch.
 3. Changes are completed and checked into the branch.
 4. A merge request is created, which kicks off a build.
 The build verifies the changes are valid SQL.
-5. The database developer or lead developer reviews database changes in the merge request and provide feedback for fixes.
+5. The database developer or lead developer reviews database changes in the merge request and provides feedback for fixes.
 6. The branch is approved and merged.
-7. The build server kicks off a build, verifies the changes are valid SQL, and if they are, packages them up and pushes to the deployment server.
-The build server tells deployment server to deploy to `development`.
+7. The build server kicks off a build, verifies the changes are valid SQL, and if they are, packages them and pushes to the deployment server.
+The build server tells the deployment server to deploy to `development`.
 8. The deployment server deploys to `development`.
 9. A developer/database developer/lead developer tells the deployment server to deploy to `test`.
 10. The deployment server deploys to `test`.